Baqend/guide/src/index.md

   </tr>
 </table>

-It is also possible to use References in filters.
-If we like to get all Todos which owned by the currently logged in user, we can simply find them by using his User instance:
+References can and should be used in filters.
+Internally references are converted to ids and used for filtering.
+To get all Todos owned by the currently logged-in user, we can simply use the User instance in the query builder:

 ```js
 DB.Todo.find()